scottmillers/Terraform/aws/learn-terraform/databases/docs/dynamodb.md

 # Amazon DynamoDB

 - AWS proprietary technology, managed serverless NoSQL database, millisecond latency
+- Capacity modes:
-- Capacity modes: provisioned capacity with optional auto-scaling or on-demand capacity
+    - Provisioned capacity with optional auto-scaling or on-demand capacity
     - Can replace ElasticCache as a key/value store (storing session data for example, using TTL feature)
 - Highly Available, Multi-AZ by default, Read and Writes are decoupled, transaction capability
 - DAX cluster for read cache, microsecond read latency
 - Security, authentication and authorization is done through IAM